Adrianzatreanu/CLI_Tasks/db/README.md

 `added_by`            - text, optional, a name or any string to represent who added it `checker_name`        - text.
 The name of the checker file, including extension `checker_language_id` - int.
 Taken from the checker languages table.
+`description`         - text.
+The description of the task.
+Shown when the task
+                      - is started.

 # Topic tasks